paezha/University-AI-Panel/README.md

 though, only reinforces the notion that AIs are only ever useful when [regressing to the mean](#really-what-do-they-do).
-Responses like fiddling with the model (fine tuning it) to provide more palatable outputs (like in the case of **FIND EXAMPLE**) are not more reassuring.
+Responses like fiddling with the model (fine tuning it) to provide more palatable outputs[^47] are not more reassuring.
 Who is to say what a handful of unaccountable corporations will find palatable tomorrow, let alone in the face of powerful authoritarian regimes?

 <div class="figure">